authelia/authelia/docs/content/en/configuration/methods/files.md

 This filter uses the [Go template engine](https://pkg.go.dev/text/template) to render the configuration files.
 It uses similar syntax to Jinja2 templates with different function names.

+Comprehensive examples are beyond what we support and people wishing to use this should consult the official [Go template engine](https://pkg.go.dev/text/template) documentation for syntax instructions.
+We also log the generated output at each filter stage as a base64 string when trace logging is enabled.

 #### Functions